Apex-Turbine/phoenix-doc/PhoenixCore/Component.md

     n8 --> n10["checkDataTypes"]
     n8 --> n11["checkMsgTypes"]
 ```
 The normal process is to first call the import function and supply the GraphJson::SourceJson information of the parents of the component.
 For source components, the parents list would be empty.
 For processors and outputs, the parents list would be the list of components that are being connected to the processor/output.
 The purpose of import is to retrieve the streams list that should be expected as output from the component.
 After import is called, additional settings may be changed/added for the component and streams.
 Afterward, setup is called.
 Setup is called in the ComponentManager class which in turn calls the set-up function for each component.
 The setup function requres the passing of the GraphJson pointer and the reference of the SourceJson of the component.
 The setup function can use the graph as reference, but cannot modify.
 However, it is expected for the setup function to modify the SourceJson as needed.
 The base class implementation of setup will extract and validate the existance of the streams being input into the component, then call setupStreams that will loop through the the stream list and call setup stream.
 After the setup portion is done, the type checks occur.
-The setup function will call "validateStreams" which will first call checkDuplicateNames to ensure all names for the streams being output is unique, and then loop through the stream list and call validateStream.
+The setup function will call "validateStreams" which will first call checkDuplicateNames on the sourceJson object to ensure all names for the streams being output is unique, and then loop through the stream list and call validateStream.
 In the base class validate stream function, it will find the stream that is the input for the component that is the source for the output, extract the information for the input stream along with the "supported_inputs" JSON from the component's information JSON and supply these to the typeCheck function.
 This function will validate the units, message type, and data type for the data coming into the component.

-Given this, it is highly recommended that any overload of any of these functions should provide the specialized implementation and first and call the base class function last.
+Given this, it is highly recommended that any overload of any of these functions should provide the specialized implementation and call the base class function.
 This is recommended to keep the setup procedure aligned with the expected flow.

 ### C++ Implementation
 ```c++